 What measures will be in place to protect guests?

 At the moment VisitEngland are developing an accreditation scheme which we will sign up to and follow all recommendations relevant to our business.
-Until these are published we are working to adapt our cottages and our service to provide guests with the confidence that holidaying with us is as safe as it can be e.g.:
+Until these are published we have undertaken a risk assements and are working to adapt our cottages, our cleaning protocols and our service to provide guests with the confidence that holidaying with us is as safe as it can be e.g.:

 + The provision of hand sanitisers outside all properties.